 An image that is already online can be embedded in a Canvas wiki page, assignment description, etc.

 If a student has been asked to embed a photo in discussions, this is how they do that.
-Click on the discussion forum, click on the reply box, if you click in the box again you get options on the right, but the quickest way is to click on the little tree icon, if you know the URL already you can click on the bottom like to link to someone else’s video they don’t mind sharing.
+Click on the discussion forum, click on the reply box, if you click in the box again you get options on the right, but the quickest way is to click on the little tree icon, if you know the URL already you can click on the bottom like to link to someone else’s video they do not mind sharing.

 In Firefox, you can go to the image on the internet right click on the image and click on view image info.
 It will bring up the URL, just right click and copy.
 To double check that you got the image just paste it in the URL at the top and it should end with .jpeg or .png.
 It ends with an image extension so it is the direct path to the picture.
 Go back to canvas at the tree icon and paste the URL over the HTTP:// that is in the URL cell.
 You do not want two HTTP://s.
 Then click embed image.
 Enter in Alternative Text describe the image.
 Alt text is for visually impaired people who have screen readers on their computers.
 Even if they cannot see the photograph the screen reader will read the alt text that you enter into the box.
 Alt Text also appears when hovering over a picture on the internet.
 Click on embed image.
 Then click Post It to save it.